ppoliani/zinc-docs/src/examples/page-not-found.md

 ---
-title: "Page Not Found"
+title: "Page not found"
 draft: false
 weight: 5
 ---

-## Page Not Found.
+## Page not found.

 1. Use catcher to capture specific status codes and execute handler method.
 ```zig